wenet-e2e/wekws/examples/hi_xiaowen/s0/README.md

 On some small data KWS tasks, we believe the FSMN-CTC model is more robust compared with the classification model using CE/Max-pooling loss.
 For more infomation and results of FSMN-CTC KWS model, you can click [modelscope](https://modelscope.cn/models/damo/speech_charctc_kws_phone-wenwen/summary).

+For realtime CTC-KWS, we should process wave input on streaming-fashion, include feature extraction, keyword decoding and detection and some postprocessing.
+Here is a [demo](https://modelscope.cn/studios/thuduj12/KWS_Nihao_Xiaojing/summary) in python, the core code is in wekws/bin/stream_kws_ctc.py, you can refer it to implement the runtime code.